cognitedata/oryx/README.md

 - The library currently depends on [`Thoth.Json.Net`](https://mangelmaxime.github.io/Thoth/).
 This should at some point be split into a separate library.

 - The library also assumes the type of the error response.
 This should perhaps be made more generic.

+## Code of Conduct

+This project follows https://www.contributor-covenant.org, see our [Code of Conduct](https://github.com/cognitedata/oryx/blob/master/CODE_OF_CONDUCT.md)

 ## License